atteneder/glTFast/Documentation~/glTFast.md

 ### Safe Mode

 Arbitrary (and potentially broken) input data is a challenge to software's robustness and safety.
-Some measurments to make glTFast more robust have a negative impact on its performance though.
+Some measurements to make glTFast more robust have a negative impact on its performance though.

 For this reason some pedantic safety checks in glTFast are not performed by default.
 You can enable safe-mode by adding the scripting define `GLTFAST_SAFE` to your project.